Dasharo/docs/docs/dasharo-menu-docs/device-manager.md

 All below options require reset to apply changes.

-* `Update Diver Admin Password` - to update current admin password.
+* `Update Drive Admin Password` - to update current admin password.
 Prompt window appears after reset to enter current and new password
-* `Set Driver User Password` - is used to set an optional user password.
+* `Set Drive User Password` - is used to set an optional user password.
 * `Secure Erase User Data` - performs secure erase of the data after reset.
 * `Admin Revert to factory default and Disable` - disables the admin password (prompt will no longer appear during boot o unlock the drive) and the